Why clickstream is so important to your online business

 How does it work

-Under the hood, we are combining open source technologies like Snowplow, Kafka, HDFS, and Kubernetes to achieve flexible clickstream collection in a fully managed fashion.
+Under the hood, we are combining open source technologies like Snowplow, Kafka, Spark, HDFS, and Kubernetes to achieve flexible clickstream collection in a fully managed fashion.
 This way we enable your business to focus on actual applications instead of data plumbing complexities.

 Ownership of all data